FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 {: .legend}
 `File: server/index.js`

-In this route, we'll send the `registration` JSON object back to FusionAuth (as opposed to getting `registration` from FusionAuth).
+In this route, we'll send the `registration` JSON object back to FusionAuth.
 If we use `PATCH` instead of `PUT`, we can send only the parts we want to update, instead of the entire `registration` object.

 ```js
 const express = require('express');